ZXGBryce/9900backup/readme.md

-How to run the website at the Terminal:
+Instructions on how to run the website at the Terminal:

 cd backend
 npm install